flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     The A32NX only works with the latest version of MS Flight Simulator.
 Please make sure that your simulator is up to date.

-??? tip "Make Sure You Have the Latest Version of the A32NX Add-on"
+??? tip "Use the Latest Version of the A32NX Add-on"
-    ### Make Sure You Have the Latest Version of the A32NX Add-on
+    ### Use the Latest Version of the A32NX Add-on

     The A32NX is constant being improved and extended.
 New features, changed features, and bug fixes are constantly being added.
 Because of this it is important to make sure that you have the latest version of the A32NX add-on.

+    The latest fixes and features are available in the Development version of the add-on.

     Use our Installer to check availability of new updates and keep your installation as current as possible.